trezor/trezor-suite/docs/features/fiat-rates.md

 ```

 To support more complex use-cases we are leveraging render props.
 When passing function as a children it will get called with one parameter, object with `value`, `rate` and `timestamp`.
-This allows us to handle cases where fiat rates are missing (all fiels in the object are set `null`) or show not only fiat amount, but also used exchange rate.
+This allows us to handle cases where fiat rates are missing (all fields in the object are set `null`) or show not only fiat amount, but also used exchange rate.

 ```jsx
 <FiatValue amount="1" symbol={symbol}>